vasm is a portable and retargetable assembler to create

 These syntax flavours are supported:

-- Standard MIT (GNU-as style) syntax
+- Standard (GNU-as style) syntax

 - Motorola/Freescale 68k syntax (Devpac compatible)

 - Old 8-bit style syntax